-Journal submissions (electronic only) and general inquiries should be sent to the Commissioning Editor on firstname.lastname@example.org
+Journal submissions (electronic only) and general inquiries should be sent to the Commissioning Editor.

-Music Therapy NZ invites students and early career music therapists to submit an essay of 3500-5000 words on a topic of relevance to the contemporary NZ music therapy profession.
+In honour of significant supporter and contributor Morva Croxson, Music Therapy New Zealand invites students and early career Music Therapists to submit an essay of 3500-5000 words on a topic of relevance to the contemporary NZ music therapy profession.

-First prize: A $500 cash prize will be awarded to the winning entry.
-The winner will work with the Editor of the NZ Journal of Music Therapy to revise their essay for publication in the 2018 issue of the journal.
+The first prize winner will work with the Editor of the NZ Journal of Music Therapy to revise their essay for publication in the following year’s issue of the journal.

 For competition rules and entry criteria, please click here.

 First place is awarded to Nolan Hodgson for his essay ”He ora waiora: Music therapy and well-being in adolescent mental health”.